Artemis6425/GameShuffler/README.md

 - Re-introduced the bug that causes the `KeyError` to show up when undoing.
 Purely visual error, it will properly undo.
     -That in mind, the "Final undo" error still exists!
-- Changed when the `last_swap` variable is defined, now no longer accidentally lets you remove the wrong instance.
+- Changed when the `last_swap` variable is defined, now adds a "blackout period" for hitting space.
+This fixes an issue where if you hit space at the wrong time, it would remove the wrong instance from the queue.
 - Removed unnecessary variabls from code, made it slightly easier to read.